FarahHossam10/Bloomify/README.md

 ## Bloomify
-    Bloomify is our final project for the Digital Egypt Pioneers Initiative (DEPI) Bloomify is a skincare guide that takes the user from finding their skin type to finding the exact products that are suitable for them.
+    Bloomify is our final project for the Digital Egypt Pioneers Initiative (DEPI) built using React.js Bloomify is a skincare guide that takes the user from finding their skin type to finding the exact products that are suitable for them.